gravitational/teleport/rfd/0184-agent-auto-updates.md

 ### Backend logic to progress the rollout

+#### Rollout strategies

+We support two rollout strategies, for two distinct use-cases:

+- `previous-must-succeed` for damage reduction of a faulty update
+- `time-based` for time-constrained maintenances

-The update proceeds from the first group to the last group, ensuring that each group successfully updates before allowing the next group to proceed.
+In `previous-must-succeed`, the update proceeds from the first group to the last group, ensuring that each group successfully updates before allowing the next group to proceed.
 By default, only 5 agent groups are allowed.
 This mitigates very long rollout plans.
+This is the strategy that offers the best availability.
+A group finishes its update once most of its agents are running the correct version.
+Agents that missed the group update will try to catch back as soon as possible.

+In `time-based` maintenances, agents update as soon as their maintenance window starts.
+There is no dependency between groups.
+This strategy allows Teleport users to setup reliable follow-the-sun updates and enforce the maintenance window more strictly.
+A group finishes its update at the end of the maintenance window, regardless of the new version adoption rate.
+Agents that missed the maintenance window will not attempt to update until the next maintenance window.

 #### Agent update mode